Follow TV Tropes

 Video Games

-• Tiberium from the Command & Conquer: Tiberian Series came from a meteor that landed near the Tiber River in Italy.
-The third game eventually reveals it was intentionally aimed at Earth by the Scrin to support their Tiberium addiction.
+• Command & Conquer: Tiberian Series: Tiberium came from a meteor that landed near the Tiber River in Italy.
+Tiberium Wars eventually reveals that it was intentionally aimed at Earth by the Scrin to support their Tiberium addiction.

-• The meteor that starts Ness' adventure in EarthBound.
-Not only was the time traveler Buzz Buzz riding in it, but the meteor contains a material needed for time travel.
-Which makes sense in retrospect.
+• The meteor that starts Ness' adventure in EarthBound (1994).
+Not only is the time traveler Buzz Buzz riding in it, but the meteor contains a material needed for time travel, which makes sense in retrospect.

 • Since the Zodiacs of Etrian Odyssey III: The Drowned City gain their magical abilities through studying the stars, it's hardly surprising they can learn a Meteor spell.
 Simply learning it takes a lot of investment, however, and the spell itself is the most expensive one they can learn.